-There is a library guide for both programs.
+There is a library guide for both programmes.
 I the guide, you also get further information about some common reference systems.
 We provide you and your research group with fundamental education in EndNote in the form of a seminar.
 Please contact us to book an appointment!

 EndNote and RefWorks - on the website of the Lund University Library Guides